RepubblicaTech/rtos/README.md

 `diff` and `patch` - they are required to edit Flanterm's source files to point to the "correct" header files (due to the current project structure)

-Clone the repository:
+1. Clone the repository:

 `git clone https://github.com/RepubblicaTech/rtos.git`

-Then, you've got to download all the required submodules (nanoprintf, Flanterm and Limine):
+2. Fetch and get the required libraries

 `git submodule update --init --recursive`

 Running `make deps` will copy all the required modules to the project directory, and patch those files if needed.
-(make sure to run this every once in a while to make sure all dependencies will be updated in the kernel too)

 ### Setting up a cross-compiler